andrewnoonan2004/CMPINF-1205/what-is-privacy.md

     3. More and more information is online
 2. Societal shifts
     1. Discontinuities of circumstance
-        1. Events and emergent concerns that transform the national debate about privacy in a very short time
+        1. Events and emergent concerns that transform the national debate about privacy in a short time
+## Definition of Privacy
+Privacy is a concept that acquires specific meaning only in the context of specific circumstances and settings.
+## Focuses of the book for this class
+1. This book focuses on privacy and its intersections with information technology and associated social and technology trend.
+2. It provides ways to think about privacy, its relationship to other values, and related tradeoffs
+## Privacy is an ill-defined but apparently well understood concept.
+1. People use the term to mean a variety of things
+2. Most people using the term believe that others share their particular definition.
+*Make sure to define your understanding of privacy before discussing the issue*
+## Privacy and Academic Research
+1. Privacy concerns also interact with sociological and policy research
+2. In order to conduct these kinds of research, substantial amounts of personal information are often necessary
+3. Confirmed consent is required at the University of Pittsburgh
+4. Otherwise, it is illegal!